 “Point,” Kora ceded grudgingly.
-“I guess we should tone it down a little…”
+“I guess we should tone it down…”

-“Exactly,” Eun said.
+“We should,” Eun agreed.
 “Right now, there’s too many variables flying around.
 We have to assess the problem, and plan accordingly.”

 “Don’t worry.”
 Eun smiled.
-“I’ve got an idea where we can start.”
+“I’ve got you covered.”

 “Oh, look,” he sneered.
 “It’s Eun Yin—Peter Lee’s geisha fuck-buddy.”

-She paused for a second, then repeated herself: “Everything.”
+She paused for a second, then repeated herself.
+“Everything.”

 “Damn,” Blake muttered.
-“I was just joking.
+“I was just playing.
 Shit.”
-He closed his locker and threw his buddies a quick, furtive glance.
+He closed his locker and glanced at his buddies.
 “I’ll see y’all later, a’ite?”

 There were some muted nods and a couple Fo sho Fo shos.
 Eun smiled.
-Typically, they would have disbanded with some ape-like hoots and a scatter of chest bumps.
+Typically, they would have acknowledged Blake with ape-like hoots and a scatter of chest bumps.

 They promptly dispersed, revealing Dee Sonay, clad in a black belly shirt and a matching skirt.
 She’d been standing in their midst, concealed by their hulking physiques.

 “Her.”
-Eun nodded at the interdimensional Pain Lord.
+Eun nodded at the Pain Lord.

+Blake’s mouth dropped open.
 “How did you know she was—”

-Eun interrupted him with an open hand.
+Eun interrupted with an open hand.
 “Leave.”